ndg63276/alexa-sky-hd/README.md

 Again, this is router dependent, but generally you need a service like http://www.dtdns.com.
 Go to that website, create a free account, and then go to 'Hostnames'.
 Choose a unique hostname like this_is_my_static_ip_12345, and just use domain dtdns.net, then click Add Hostname.
 If you have a BT Home Hub 5, go to http://192.168.1.254/, then go to Advanced Settings, then Broadband, then Dynamic DNS.
 Enable Dynamic DNS, and put in your dtdns login details, with service 'DtDNS', and host 'this_is_my_static_ip_12345.dtdns.net'.
 Click Apply, and Refresh, and check you are connected.
 If you have another router, do a google search for 'dynamic dns setup' and the name of your router, and hopefully you will find some instructions.
+4. If you want to check your static IP address and port forwarding, go to https://repl.it/@ndg63276/WonderfulSnivelingDos, press Run and it should guide you through.

 ### Download code from github